xaxxon/v8toolkit/README.md

 ## This code is very rough and not polished in any way.
-It should generally be working for the functionalty demonstrated in sample.cpp
+It should generally be working for the functionalty demonstrated in sample.cpp and toolbox_sample.cpp

 # v8_toolbox.hpp
 Standalone tools for using V8.
 Does not require using V8ClassWrapper.
 V8ClassWrapper uses toolbox.
 Right now methods are not in a namespace and pollute global